tripleS-Dev/esp-lowcode-matter/docs/getting_started_vscode.md

 ### Installing Extensions

 * Click on the extensions icon on the left sidebar
-* Search for "Matter LowCode"
+* Search for "ESP LowCode: Matter"
 * Click on "Install"

 ### Setup Environment